 The analysis presented here show significant variations in the water mass characteristics particularly on St. Pierre Bank during the past several years.
 From the mid-1980s up to 1997, a cold near constant salinity water mass influenced most of the upper 100-m of the water column.
 A change to much warmer and saltier conditions occurred during 1998 and 1999 and to fresher but still warm conditions during 2000.
 During 2001 salinities increased to above normal values, while temperatures generally decreased to below normal values as cold water returned to the region.
-Oceanographic observations during the spring of 2003 indicate a continuation of the decreasing trend in temperatures that began in 2001.
+Observations during the spring of 2003 indicate a continuation of the decreasing trend in temperatures that began in 2001.
+This trend however was reversed during the spring of 2004 when temperatures increased significantly over the previous year.

-The dominant oceanographic signal potentially influencing cod habitat in this region is the volume of $<0^{\circ}$ C water advected into the region from the eastern Newfoundland Shelf by the inshore branch of the Labrador Current.
-The extent and temperature of this water mass that eventually makes its way onto St. Pierre Bank is governed by advection rates, vertical mixing by storms during the winter and spring and surface heat flux.
-The most evident trend in the numbers of cod caught per set is the high number of zero catches in the cold ( $<0^{\circ}$ C) waters on St. Pierre Bank and regions to the east f St. Pierre Bank mainly from 1985 to 1998 and from 2001 to 2003.
-During 1999 and 2000 larger catches became more wide spread over St. Pierre Bank region as the cold ( $<0^{\circ}$ C) water disappeared from the area.
-In general, during all surveys most of the larger catches occurred in the warmer waters ( $2^{\circ}-6^{\circ}$ C) along the slopes and areas to the west of St. Pierre Bank.
-In addition, variations in the estimated abundance and biomass of cod in strata with water depths <92 m are significantly correlated with bottom temperatures for that depth range.
+The dominant oceanographic signal potentially influencing cod habitat in this region is the volume of <0°C water advected into the region from the eastern Newfoundland Shelf by the inshore branch of the Labrador Current.
+The spatial extent and temperature of this water mass that eventually makes its way onto St. Pierre Bank is governed by advection rates, vertical mixing by storms during the winter and spring and surface heat flux.
+The most evident trend in the numbers of cod caught per set is the high number of zero catches in the cold ($<0^{\circ}$ C) waters on St. Pierre Bank and regions to the east f St. Pierre Bank mainly from 1985 to 1998 and from 2001 to 2003.
+During 1999 and 2000 larger catches became more wide spread over the St. Pierre Bank region as the cold (<0°C) water disappeared from the area.
+In general, during most surveys large catches of cod occurred in the warmer waters $(2^{\circ}-6^{\circ}C)$ along the slopes and areas to the west of St. Pierre Bank.
+In 2004 there was no observed shift in the distribution of cod over St. Pierre Bank and there were many low or zero catches in the warm deeper waters off the banks compared to most years.
+In general however, variations in the estimated abundance and biomass of cod in strata with water depths <92 m are significantly correlated with bottom temperatures for that depth range.
 However, there is no significant correlation between bottom temperatures and the abundance of cod for strata with water depths >100 m.
-Nevertheless, it appears that cod tend to avoid the colder portions of the thermal habitat in this region and consequently change their spring distribution from one year to the next, depending on ocean climate conditions.
+Nevertheless, it appears that cod tend to avoid the colder portions of the thermal habitat in most years and consequently change their spring distribution from one year to the next, depending on ocean climate conditions.